fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 You should see the result of the mutation, a JSON representation of object you have just created, in the right pane of the Playground.
-At this stage we can also run a query to list all agents:
+We can now also run a query to list all agents:

 ```graphql
 query {